karstenw/FileMaker-DDR-Splitter/README.md

 + Create a DDR and split it.

-+ check the export ionto a git repository
++ check the export into a git repository

 + make changes in the database